We are delighted to share that Startup Development House is an official recipient of a Forbes Diamond in 2023.

 In the side panel, there are a few additional options:

 Create new review apps for new pull requests automatically.
-This is must-have for the pipeline.
-New apps will be set up just seconds after PR is ready, and they will be exposed to a new domain, so service can be shared with the QA team.
+This is a must-have for the pipeline.
+New apps will be set up just seconds after PR is ready, and they will be exposed to a new domain so that service can be shared with the QA team.
 Even before testers jump into the new code, it's useful to check if a new version is correctly built and works on the server in the same way as on a local machine.

 Wait for CI to pass.
 Same as with automatic deployment of standard applications, if time is not an issue, it's a good idea to wait for the tests to be run before we even start testing.

-How much time is saved with Heroku?
+How much time is saved setting up review apps on Heroku?

-It's clear now that Heroku outgrew small applications a long time ago and it's not only a tool for hobbyists.
-With pipelines and review apps, it's quite easy to prepare a development structure containing multiple environments, automatic deployments and a pre-merging stage for quality assurance.
+It's clear now that Heroku outgrew small applications a long time ago, and it's not only a tool for hobbyists.
+With pipelines and review apps, it's quite easy to prepare a development structure containing multiple environments, automatic deployments, and a pre-merging stage for quality assurance.

 On the other hand, there are also some downsides.
 The structure provided by Heroku is fixed but also closed.
-We can't really tweak any additional parameters or create custom steps, like static code analysis.
+We can't tweak any additional parameters or create custom steps, like static code analysis.
 This would have to be done on external services and be integrated at the level of continuous integration.